-An employee who is granted leave without pay and who remains in the service of Hauora Hokianga, will have such leave included in determining sick leave entitlement.
+An employee who is granted leave without pay and who remains in the service of Hauora Hokianga, will continue to accrue sick leave entitlements during this period.

 19.6 Medical Certificates

 The employer may require the employee to provide a medical certificate for period/s of absence due to Sickness or Sickness at Home exceeding three days.
 Any associated medical consultation fees shall be reimbursed.